Horseweed in Canberra, ACT

 Fleabane (Conyza spp.)

-Dark green leaves are alternately arranged and have toothed margins with fine hairs coating the surface.
-These hairs coupled with its woody stem make it very difficult to control.
+Fleabane has alternate dark green leaves that have toothed margins.
+These leaves have a coating of fine hairs on the surface, and these hairs coupled with its woody stem, make it very difficult to control.

-Large clumps of flowers form around the top of the tall stem in the Spring and Autumn, and these form fluffy clusters as seeds begin to form.
+In the Spring and Autumn, large clumps of flowers form around the top of the tall stem, and these form fluffy clusters as seeds form.

 After you read this, you will be able to: